-An application process for future juniors will be announced during the second semester of their sophomore year.
-Each academy will have an application and high academic expectations for admission and remaining an academy member in good standing.
+An application process for future juniors will be announced during the second semester of the student's sophomore year.
+Each academy will have an application with high academic expectations for admission and maintaining good standing as an academy member.

 Art Academy